Manage Risk, Maximize Opportunity: Internet2 NET+ Coordinates Effort to Evaluate Vendor Risk Management Services for Cloud

 Collaborate to Create a Better CloudInternet2 members and other research and education (R&E) institutions are encouraged to sign up for a service evaluation in the cloud vendor risk management program.
-Please email Nick Lewis, program manager for cloud security services, by May 26, 2023, to participate.
+Please email Nick Lewis, program manager for cloud security services, to participate.

 Service providers or other community organizations interested in the program may contact Tara Gyenis, program development manager for cloud services.

 Based on discussions with different stakeholders in the community, we’ve observed that institutions execute cloud vendor risk management differently and use various terms to describe this activity, such as vendor management, contract management, procurement management, governance, IT GRC, etc. However, all these approaches have similar goals associated with enterprise risk management.